Home

 a) Undergraduate Diploma: This is awarded to students who meet the requirements for graduation from an undergraduate degree program.

-b) Double Major Diploma: This is awarded to students who meet the requirements for graduation from both the undergraduate degree program and the double major degree program they are registered in.
+b) Double Major Diploma: This is awarded to students who meet the requirements for graduation from both the undergraduate degree program and the double major degree program they are registered for.

 e) Diploma Supplement: This is a document attached to a higher education diploma, aiming at the recognition of academic and professional qualifications at an international level.